-“We had a sexual harassment task force going within two years of arriving at the university,” Siegel said at the surprise announcement in Chancellor Jacquie Moloney’
+“We had a sexual harassment task force going within two years of arriving at the university,” Siegel said at the surprise announcement in Chancellor Jacquie Moloney’s office.

 “Meg has been so dedicated to the university in so many ways,” Moloney said.
 “Meg can build consensus – she gets everyone fired up about a cause.
 Her leadership for promoting women has been a big element of elevating the university.
 She’s someone who really understands how to build community.”

 Bond, Moloney and Vice Chancellor for Research and Innovation Julie Chen are leading the Making WAVES (Making Women Academics Valued and Engaged in STEM) project, which is funded by a $3.5 million grant from the National Science Foundation to tackle institutional biases and microaggressions that drive female science and engineering faculty out of academia.

 Bond teaches courses in community social psychology, workplace diversity and interpersonal dynamics and does research on diversity and empowerment within organizations.
 Most recently, Bond has been in great demand for her expertise on the relationship between workplace dynamics and sexual harassment in response to the #MeToo movement.

 The university professor is selected each year by a faculty committee and serves for three years.
 Bond was nominated by interim Psychology Department Chairman Richard Serna and Assoc.
 Prof. Jana Sladkova, who said that Bond excels in every qualification the committee must consider.